 What's this "condensation issue" I keep hearing about?

 The infamous "condensation issue" that's been plaguing the EcoBoost 3.5Ls since their inception is caused by moisture and condensation building up in the intercooler which is then sucked into the intake system.
 The amount of moisture is so significant that it cause sputtering, a loss of power, and even hydro-locking in the worst case scenarios.
 Part of the problem is that the EcoBoost's PCV system isn't the best in the world and dumps a lot of oil blow-by and moisture back into the intake system which then settles in its lowest point -- the intercooler.
 Ford has been struggling to get a handle on the situation for a long while, and where they've failed, the aftermarket has come up with a few solutions.
-The easiest and most cost-effective are adding a set of oil catch cans.
-UPR Products has both a passenger side and driver's side oil catch can that capture oil blow-by and water vapor before it gets back into your truck's intake system, greatly reducing the chances of your motor having a problem.
+The easiest and most cost-effective are adding a oil catch can.
+UPR Products has a whole bunch of F150 EcoBoost oil catch-can options for your F150 EcoBoost that capture oil blow-by and water vapor before it gets back into your truck's intake system, greatly reducing the chances of your motor having a problem.
+They have everything from their massive and highly efficient F150 EcoBoost MEGA Dual-Valve Catch Can to a more basic Passenger's Side In-Line Can and everything in between so that you can find the catch can solution best for your budget or application.
 Your other option is to grab a complete aftermarket intercooler.
 While a good deal more costly than a catch can or two, a performance intercooler solves the condensation problem and gets your truck some better performance all in one go.

 What are the best "bang-for-your-buck" performance mods for the EcoBoost trucks?